rjones30/async_filebuf/README.md

 # How

-Suppose I have an application class that opens an input file as follows, where my_input_data_file may be any valid filename, including the xrootd-style url listed as an example above.
+Suppose I have an application class that opens an input file as follows, where my_input_data_file may be any valid file on a locally mounted filesystem, or an xrootd-style url like the one listed above.

 ```
 #include <fstream>